-Another major wildfire, The Mendocino Complex Fire (Ranch & River fires), has become the largest wildfire in the state’s history, by acres burned.
-Governor Brown has now declared a state of emergency in Lake, Mendocino, and Napa COunties.
-The fire, located near Clear Lake and the Mendocino national forests threatens thousands of structures and has resulted in evacuations in parts of Colusa, Lake, and Mendocino Counties.
-As of Friday morning, August 10, the fire is 60% contained.
+Another major wildfire, the Mendocino Complex Fire (Ranch & River fires), has become the largest wildfire in the state’s history, by acres burned.
+Governor Brown has declared a state of emergency in Lake, Mendocino, and Napa Counties.
+The fire has impacted not just Mendocino and Colusa counties but has continued to devastate property and land in Lake County and has expanded to parts of Glen County.

 How to Help